-Hard- and soft-bodied female ticks are believed to make a poison that can cause paralysis in children.
+Hard-bodied and soft-bodied female ticks are believed to make a poison that can cause paralysis in children.
 Ticks attach to the skin to feed on blood.
-It is during this feeding process that the toxin enters the bloodstream.
+The poison enters the bloodstream during this feeding process.

-The paralysis is ascending -- that means it starts in the lower body and moves up.
-It is similar to that seen in Guillain-Barre syndrome and opposite that seen in botulism and paralytic shellfish poisoning.
+The paralysis is ascending.
+That means it starts in the lower body and moves up.

 Paralysis may cause breathing difficulties, which may require the use of a breathing machine.